yasu24/Telling-Story-with-Data/data-visualization-critiques.md

 # Step three: sketch out a solution

-As discussed so far, I believe it would be better to show the absolute value instead of a broken pie chart with visually beautiful pictures.
-The first idea I hit on was to show simple bar charts both for 2022 and 2021 using contrasted colors.
-In my understanding, the creator of the original chart wants to focus on the renewable resource, so I highlighted them with different colors.
+From our discussions, it seems more effective to present absolute values rather than a fragmented pie chart adorned with visuals.
+My initial approach was to use simple bar charts for both 2022 and 2021, differentiating them with contrasting colors.
+Noting the original chart's emphasis on renewable resources, I took the liberty to accentuate them using distinct shades.

 <img src="BarChart.png" width="800"/>

-The second idea is to show the simple pie chart, which means fixing the unclear parentage part on the original chart.
-Also, the same as the first chart, I tried to highlight renewable energy, so I picked and created another pie chart.
-Lastly, I put the percentage of change of the absolute value.
-However, this doesn't fix some points I mentioned, such as "percentage is unclear if it's for absolute value or share" etc.
+My subsequent concept revolved around refining the pie chart and rectifying ambiguities in percentage representation from the original.
+As with the bar chart, I underscored renewable energy, designing an alternative pie chart to reflect this emphasis.
+I also incorporated the percentage change in absolute value, although it doesn't fully resolve ambiguities like the uncertain basis of the percentages—whether they denote absolute values or shares.

 <img src="SimplePieChart.png" width="800"/>

 Based on the reflection of the second pie chart, I went deeper with a pie chart.
-Unfortunately, I don't believe it's a good visualization eventually.
-I tried to show the change from 2021 to 2022, but it was hard to describe the 2% change in the electricity produced using a pie chart.
-Therefore, I had to show it with the number, which is not visualization.
-The deliverable is as below.
+However, I found its limitations evident when visualizing nuances, such as the 2% change in electricity production from 2021 to 2022.
+Such subtleties are hard to depict with a pie chart, leading me to represent it numerically—an approach that, admittedly, diverges from pure visualization.
+The final output is presented below.

 <img src="DoublePieChart.png" width="800"/>